mrf0rtuna4/django-discord-oauth2/README.md

 </div>

 > ⚠ **Warning:**
-> This package is under active development.
+> This package is in the archive.
+Development will NOT be continued.
 Use with caution in production environments.

 ---